 There is a plethora websites and self-proclaimed ‘sexual experts’ capitalising on the hype around female ejaculation and declaring they can ‘teach’ you how to squirt.

-Physiologically, not every woman can squirt – regardless of the number of workshops they attend, articles they read, or number of times they practice.
+Physiologically, not every woman is able to squirt.
+Regardless of the number of workshops they attend, articles they read, or number of times they practice , some women are just not able to make it happen.

 While may think “Well, doesn’t every cis woman have the same anatomy?
 Doesn’t every cis woman have Skene’s Glands and a G Spot?” the ability for women to produce prostate fluid varies, as does the size and location of the glands.